daniellehopedev/devops-bootcamp-demos/module-7-demos/docker-local-development-demo/README.md

 - Create Dockerfile for NodeJS application and build Docker image
 - Run NodeJS application in Docker container and connect to MongoDB database container locally
 - Run MongoExpress container as a UI of the MongoDB database

+### Nodejs Demo App Info
+This demo app shows a simple user profile app set up using
+- index.html with pure js and css styles
+- nodejs backend with express module
+- mongodb for data storage
 ---
 ### Create a Network for connection between MongoDB and MongoExpress containers
 *NOT MANDATORY TO CREATE A NETWORK, CAN USE DEFAULT DOCKER NETWORK*